City Plan 2040

 A public survey requesting input on these areas (which closed at the end of 2018) has garnered some 900 responses from a wide cross-section of Fayetteville residents, including home owners and renters, university students and longtime residents.
 The data from this survey will inform the City’s recommendations for an updated plan.

 With data from the public survey, recommendations for changes to the City Plan were formulated and submitted to the Planning Commission and City Council for consideration.
 The Planning Commission forwarded the document to the City Council in mid-2019 with a unanimous recommendation of approval.
-A draft of the City Plan 2040 document will receive a public hearing on November 19, 2019.

 Proposed Next Steps